basti564/DreamGrid/README.md

 - Resizing can cause a black screen when launched via Android Studio or replaced Explore.
 - Relaunching the activity repeatedly via Android Studio breaks icons permanently.
+- Deleting the last remaining group crashes the app.
 - Sometimes unable to move icons.

 ## Compiling the Launcher